 we began offering a Special Major in Architectural Studies.
 We have since added a Minor in Architectural Studies.

 Students in our program are being prepared for a career in the architectural design field.
 Our program incorporates interdisciplinary courses that not only provide students with a solid understanding of architectural design concepts but with a firm understanding of design graphics, urban studies, city and regional planning and constructability to make them competitive in the architecture industry.

 Applying for the Special Major or Minor in Architectural Studies:

 The Architectural Studies major may be earned through the Special Major for the Bachelor of Science Degree program, as described in the General Catalog under Degree Requirements.
 This special major consists of correlated studies in two or more fields, such as Construction Management (architecture related courses) and Art or Urban Planning.
 The minimum requirement for this special major is 60 units, and at least 36 of these units must be upper-division work.
 Units applied to General Education requirements are not counted towards this special major in Architectural Studies, however some specific General Education courses, such as PHYS 2A, may be prerequisites for technical courses.
 Also, a maximum of six independent study units may be included in this special major in Architectural Studies (any exception to this limit must be approved by the Provost and Vice President for Academic Affairs).
-Students wishing to major in Architectural Studies will meet with the Architectural Studies Coordinator or the Chair of the Department of Construction Management to design an appropriate course of study, and then will submit an application (obtained at the Office of Advising Services) to the Office of the Provost and Vice President for Academic Affairs for final approval.
+Students wishing to major in Architectural Studies must meet with the Architectural Studies Coordinator to design an appropriate course of study, and then will submit an application (obtained at the Office of Advising Services) to the Office of the Provost and Vice President for Academic Affairs for final approval.
 In this application students must: